Strong convergence to two-dimensional alternating Brownian motion processes: Preliminaries

 \section{Preliminaries}

-Our construction of bivariate flip-flops is inspired by \cite{nguyen2019strong}, and we sketch in this section the construction proposed there for one-dimensional standard flip-flops.
-The creation in \cite{nguyen2019strong} of a family of standard flip-flops $(\mathcal{F}_{\lambda}, \mathcal{J}_{\lambda})$, with $\lambda \rightarrow\infty$, relies on inspecting the standard Brownian motion $\mathcal{B}$ at the arrival epochs of a Poisson process and sequentially using the Wiener-Hopf factorisation between these observation times, as explained next.
+Our construction of bivariate flip-flops is inspired by {\cite{nguyen2020explicit}}, and we sketch in this section the construction proposed there for one-dimensional standard flip-flops.
+The creation in {\cite{nguyen2020explicit}} of a family of standard flip-flops $(\mathcal{F}_{\lambda}, \mathcal{J}_{\lambda})$, with $\lambda \rightarrow\infty$, relies on inspecting the standard Brownian motion $\mathcal{B}$ at the arrival epochs of a Poisson process, as explained next.